egraham96/Workday-Scheduler/README.md

 ## Your Task

-This week’s homework required us to build a timed coding quiz with multiple-choice questions.
-This quiz would run in the browser and will feature dynamically updated HTML and CSS powered by JavaScript code.
-It will have a clean, polished, and responsive user interface.
+This week's homework required us to create a simple calendar application that allows a user to save events for each hour of the day by modifying starter code.
+This app will run in the browser and feature dynamically updated HTML and CSS powered by jQuery.
+We also were required to used the Moment.js library to work with date and time.

 Link to deployed application: https://egraham96.github.io/homework-assignment-05/